andrefilipe1310/inovamed-/README.md

     Patient --> Research : "participates in"
     Patient --> Notification : "receives"
     Patient --> MedicalHistory : "has"
+    Patient --> DigitalSignature : "has"
     Patient --> Doctor : "assigned to"
+    DigitalSignature --> Consent : "has many"
     Application --> Patient : "refers to"
     Application --> Research : "relates to"
     Application --> Doctor : "submitted by"